-Peter Madill began making guitars 40 years ago in Dunedin.
+Peter Madill began making guitars over 50 years ago in Dunedin.
 There

 was no mentor and no books back then.
 He taught himself how to make